German Resistance Memorial Center: Design

-by sacrificing your impassioned lives for freedom, justice and honour.

 The entrance to the museum, which occupies three floors of one of the Bendlerblock buildings, is nearby.

 Museum exhibits

 The courtyard in the Bendlerblock where the 20 July conspirators were executed.
 The Memorial to the German Resistance is located in the buildings to the left of the photo.

 The museum consists of a series of displays chronicling the history of Nazi Germany and of all those individuals and groups who opposed the single party state of the era and its ideology, irrespective of their motivations.
 All resisters are given equal respect.
 The museum, while seeking to show the many strands of German culture which engaged in opposition to the state, does not seek to disguise the fact that the majority of Germans believed, at least publicly, in the cult of personality and the Hitler Myth or that there was never an effective or unified national resistance movement.

 Particular attention is given to 20 July plot military resistance leaders such as Claus von Stauffenberg, Ludwig Beck, Erwin von Witzleben, Günther von Kluge, Erich Hoepner, Hans Oster and Friedrich Olbricht.
 This is because their legacy has permanently changed the ideology of the German armed forces.
-Since its creation during West German rearmament in the 1950s, the modern Bundeswehr holds that military officers and enlisted men have a moral duty (Innere Führung) which goes beyond blind obedience to superior orders, and that the officers who plotted to kill Hitler were not traitors, but heroes who died trying to save the German people from continued rule by a genocidal police state.
+Since its creation during West German rearmament in the 1950s, the modern Bundeswehr holds that military officers and enlisted men have a moral duty (Innere Führung) which goes beyond befehlsnotstand to superior orders, and that the officers who plotted to kill Hitler were not traitors, but heroes who died trying to save the German people from continued rule by a genocidal police state.